CosminApo/Studies-Csharp/README.md

 # Studies
-A collection of all the code I've written while studying C#
+A collection of most of the code I've written while studying C#, that I did not feel needed their own repository.